Quick Start

 method is beneficial as it will schedule any CM notifications after approval.
 An optional callback will be called after the user approves/denies notifications.

-Remove the demo actions and triggers from your copy of cmDevConfig.json
+Remove the demo content from your copy of cmDevConfig.json

-and start building using the powerful combination of conditionals, events, properties, feature flags, and actions!
+and start building using the powerful combination of conditionals, notifications, events, properties, feature flags, and actions!

 Some good places to start and get ideas:

-Read our Concepts Overview to understand all the tools at your disposal.
+Read our to understand all the tools at your disposal.